Tenga Goken: The 5 Great Swords of Japan ~ Part 6

 Juzumaru Tsunetsugu

-One of the 5 swords to the right because it is a famous sword unrivaled in excellence
+To the right, one of the 5 swords due to it being a famous sword unrivaled in excellence

 大典太光世